helje5/SwiftSockets/SwiftIssues.md

   - withCString on a SwiftString hosted by an NSString (NPE)
 - No access to ioctl()
 - sizeof() only works on types, not on variables/constants
+- Cannot put methods into extensions which are going to be overridden ('declarations in extensions cannot be overridden yet')

 ###How To?